-The Manufacturer's Suggested Retail Price (MSRP) for the 2009 Toyota Land Cruiser starts just under $66,000, while fully optioned versions are roughly $73,000.
+The Manufacturer's Suggested Retail Price (MSRP) for the 2011 Toyota Land Cruiser starts just under $69,000, while fully-optioned versions are roughly $75,000.
 This is a bargain compared to the seven-seat Mercedes-Benz GL550 SUV or the five-place Land Rover Range Rover HSE, which both start closer to $80,000.
-However, it's more expensive than the all-wheel-drive Cadillac Escalade, which also seats eight and starts around $65,000.Be sure to check Fair Purchase Prices to see what buyers are actually paying for this vehicle in your area.
-As for resale, the Land Cruiser is expected to hold its value reasonably well, better than either the Escalade or Ranger Rover, but not as well as the GL550.
+However, the Land Cruiser is comparably priced to the all-wheel-drive Cadillac Escalade, which also seats eight and starts around $67,000.To get the best price on your Land Cruiser, be sure to check our Fair Purchase Price to see what buyers are actually paying for this vehicle in your area.
+As for resale, the Land Cruiser is expected to hold its value reasonably well, better than the Cadillac Escalade, Mercedes-Benz GL and Land Rover Ranger Rover.

 Highlights of the Toyota Land Cruiser's standard features are full-length side-curtain airbags, which deploy in side impacts or rollovers.
 They account for two of its 10 airbags.
-To help prevent the need for airbags, the Land Cruiser has full-time four-wheel drive, vehicle stability control, four-wheel traction control and a new anti-lock brake system designed to produce shorter stops in snow, on sanded roads and off the pavement.
+To help prevent the need for airbags, the Land Cruiser has full-time four-wheel drive, vehicle stability control, four-wheel traction control and an anti-lock brake system (ABS) designed to produce shorter and more controllable stops in snow, on sanded roads and off the pavement.
 A sonar system warns drivers of obstacles hidden close to the vehicle.
 The four-zone climate control system's 28 outlets should help all passengers stay comfortable.
 The Land Cruiser is available in one trim level.